open-telemetry/semantic-conventions/docs/database/database-spans.md

 - operations such as SQL SELECT, INSERT, UPDATE, DELETE, and other commands
 - operation targets such as collections and database names

-The instrumentation SHOULD parse the query and extract a list of operations and targets from the query.
+Instrumentations that support query parsing SHOULD parse the query and extract a list of operations and targets from the query.
 It SHOULD set `db.query.summary` attribute to the value formatted in the following way:

 ```
 {operation1} {target1} {operation2} {target2} {target3} ...